markovmodel/PyEMMA/README.rst

 with conda::

-   conda install -c omnia pyemma
+   conda install -c conda-forge pyemma

 or install latest devel branch with pip::